How Blockchain is Decentralizing the Internet

 — The focus on collaboration and better approaches to security, storage and distribution mean that the playing field is level for all users – rather than central authorities.

-– With blockchain, you get to own your information and online identity.
+— With blockchain powering internet, you get to own your information and online identity.

 Luckily, there’s an alternative on the rise.
 Blockchain is stepping in as the next phase in the evolution of the internet and the road ahead looks a lot more friendly to the end-user.